How to Please a Woman: 9 Techniques to Make Sex Better for Her

 Here’s a recap of what we’ve talked about in five convenient takeaways:

 • Be adventurous.
-If you’re excited to try something new or explore an unprobed area of your sex life, there’s a good chance your partner will be too — especially if you communicate.
+If you’re excited to try something new or explore an unprobed area of your sex life, there’s a good chance your partner will be, too — especially if you communicate openly.

 • Communicate.
-Tell them what turns you on, and share fantasies you’re interested in exploring — but make sure to do the same for them.
+Tell them what turns you on, and share fantasies you’re interested in exploring — but make sure to invite them to do the same.
 After all, a big part of pleasing a woman is to simply listen.

 • Be patient.
 Whether it’s helping her catch up with your enthusiasm with proper foreplay or her waiting for you to be ready for the next round, patience is more than a necessary evil between orgasms.
 In fact, the space between orgasms is where all the magic happens.